TosinAina/TosinAina/README.md

 ### Hi, I'm Tosin 👋🏾👨🏾‍💻

 Welcome to my github page, I am a Machine Learning Engineer.
-I like to work in the intersection of research and software products.
+I enjoy working in the intersection of research and software products.

 - 🌱 I’m currently improving my research skills.
 - 👯 I’m looking to collaborate on any multimodal AI research projects.